 “Oh.
 I’m here to keep an eye on things.
 Got to make sure everything is going smoothly, of course!”
 Whitaker said in an annoyed fashion, wheeling his horse back the way he had come.

-He didn’t have to call his hired gun, who rode quickly up to his side, without saying a word.
+He didn’t have to call his hired gun who rode quickly up to his side, without saying a word.
 Their eyes locked, and although Wade couldn’t see the lower part of the man’s face, he was sure that he was grinning.

-Wade stood and watched as the Senator and his red-haired gunman rode quickly back down the length of the track, heading towards the town.
+Wade stood and watched as the senator and his red-haired gunman rode quickly back down the length of the track, heading towards the town.

 “I’m not buying it,” Wade muttered.
-Whatever that Senator had been here to ‘keep an eye on’ it was nothing to do with ‘things going smoothly’.
+Whatever that senator had been here to ‘keep an eye on’ it had nothing to do with ‘things going smoothly’.

 “He never even asked about the work,” Wade said.

-Then just what would the powerful friend of Silas Laramie want by coming up here, then?
+Then just what exactly did the powerful friend of Silas Laramie want by coming up here?

 Wade looked up to see the position of the sun.